GhettoGirl/MusicConsole.js/README.md

    *C++11 compiler required*
  - [TagLib](https://taglib.github.io/) 1.10+ (1.11 highly recommended)

+#### Preparation

+There are submodules, either clone the repository with `git clone --recursive` or if you already cloned it, issue `git submodule update --init` to clone into the submodules.

 #### Building

  - Run `npm install` to install and build all dependencies. </br>